szihlmann/esc2pdf/README.rst

 Currently, the following limitations apply to esc2pdf:

 * Only ESC/P code is supported (not ESC/P2).
-* Only <PlainText>, <ESC 2>, <ESC 3> and <ESC K nl nh> commands are supported.
+* Only <PlainText>, <ESC 2>, <ESC 3>, <ESC 4>, <ESC 5>, <ESC E>, <ESC F> and <ESC K nl nh> commands are supported.
 Simply because those were sufficient to interprete text and graphics in the initial application.
 It should be simple enough to extend the library to other ESC/P commands.

 Initial use
 ===========